 Here’s why you should replace your bike chain every year if you commute by bike.

-- If you ride in all weather and are not obsessive about chain maintenance, then the little pivot points on your chain will have worn significantly in a year.
+- If you ride in all weather and are not obsessive about chain maintenance, the little pivot points on your chain will have worn significantly in a year.
 People sometimes say a chain stretches, but chains don’t stretch.
-Rather, what happens is the little pins get grit in them and wear a little bit, so that there is maybe an extra one thousandth of an inch of clearance between the little pin and the hole it fits in.
-That extra thousandth becomes an extra tenth of an inch over the length of the chain.
+Rather, what happens is grit works it way between the little pins and the hole it fits in.
+As you ride the grit wears away at this joint little by little.
+Even an extra thousandth of an inch becomes an extra tenth of an inch over the length of the chain.

 - When the spacing between links on your chain gets a tiny bit greater, then the spacing on your cassette teeth won’t be quite right.
 Think about it, if the cassette is designed for a spacing of 0.500 inches and because of wear, the spacing is actually 0.501, the chain is not going to quite match up with the teeth, especially as it wraps around the cassette.
 What has to happen geometrically is the chain has to ride up a little higher on the teeth (to effectively increase the diameter of the cog).
 Your cassette and your chain will wear together with little bits of the gear teeth eroding away as the chain rides higher on the cog.
 If you let this co-wear happen for a few years, a new chain will not fit on an old cassette — the chain will skip like crazy.
 Instead you’ll have to replace both together.
 On the other hand, if you replace your chain every year, you’ll probably be able to make a cassette last for ten or more years.